Getting Started

 Connection strings

-It is possible to pass a connection string in the app.config file, as described in the using configuration convention section.
+Passing a connection string in the app.config file, as described in the using configuration convention section is possible.

 With code